Dani1157/battleshipsgame1/README.md

 #### Interaction
 The player can interact with the game by inputting coordinates for their guesses.
 The game provides clear messages for hits, misses, and game outcomes.

+#### Technologies Used

+Python: The programming language used to build the game logic.

+#### Languages Used

+Python: The main language used for programming the game.

+#### Frameworks, Libraries & Programs Used

+Gitpod: The code editor used for development.
+Git & GitHub: Used for version control and project collaboration.
+Github - To save and store the files.
+Heroku for final deployment.

+Deployment & Local Development
+#### Deployment

+The game is designed to be played locally in a terminal environment.

+The third project was developed through Gitpod, using the template provided by Code Institute.
+Every step was documented and pushed thoroughly via GitHub.